VihaanLearnsCode/tiletrials/README.md

 I will update more findings here, especially if I reach an elusive 2048.
 If it is done, this project should be accessible from my personal [website](https://vihaanlearnscode.github.io/) as well.

-# Updates {read rest first}
-  1) Added a tester to try every string permutation of length n - ideally NEEDS GPU for large trials for n > 4
-  2) Can input custom move limit and custom board (just for initial state, spawned tiles after are still random)

 # Future Work
   1) Add a feature that can set a spawn seed for more accurate testing
   2) Add better plots - the current line plots can be confusing
   3) Add a frontend for users ??

+# Project 2: Full Sequence Solver
+  Building off my first project, I now flip the script.
+Given a single initial board, which repeatable string of length n will solve it the best?
+  Here are the results for a random board:

+# Project 3: Algorithmic Agents

+# Motivation
+  I wanted to replication how I play the game.
+Whenever I make a move, I think of the maximum tile I can create next, without giving much thought to the consequences it will have to the rest of the board.
+  I have made two agents so far.
+The first one motivated by pure maximization.
+Choose the next move that scores the best tile.
+  The second adds some thought.
+What if multiple moves allow for maximizing my next highest tile, but I select the one that also keeps the sum of the board low?
+I call this my 'naive minimax approach'.

+  # Results
+  I ran both agents over 10000 random games.
+These agents are not deterministic due to tie-breaking best move choices using randomness.
+The games anyways are not due to random tile spawning.

+  Results for pure maximization:

+  Best Tile   :    Frequency (%)

+  16               13   (0.13%)

+  32               210   (2.10%)

+  64               1129   (11.29%)

+  128               3857   (38.57%)

+  256               4532   (45.32%)

+  512               259   (2.59%)

+  Results for naive minimaxing:

 # Acknowledgements:
-This project, by its nature, draws heavy inspiration from Gabriele Cirulli, the creator of the popular [2048](https://github.com/gabrielecirulli/2048).
+These projects, by their nature, draws heavy inspiration from Gabriele Cirulli, the creator of the popular [2048](https://github.com/gabrielecirulli/2048).
 However, in the spirit of learning from this endeavor, I never looked at the linked code myself, and so my implementation will differ.